robert-mccarthy-ca/Garden/README.md

+# Garden Control Software
-# CyberGarden
+# Soil/Aeroponic Modular Garden
 Automated control software for my hybrid soil/aeroponic garden.
+Because if you're going to grow indoors in an artifical environment, make it an awesome one.
+Use an air compressor kind of bonkers
 Control interface is via local wifi hotspot and a web site running on a Raspberry Pi Pico W.
 Adjustable cycle timers with a toggleable test settings mode